SWE3354/sample/README.md

 - Picture of your ReadMe in your repo (.jpg or .png)<br>

 <hr>

-Details for the syntax in markdown files can be found [here](https://www.markdownguide.org/basic-syntax/) and [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+Details for the basic markdown syntax in markdown files can be found [here](https://www.markdownguide.org/basic-syntax/) and Github-specific formatting can be found [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 <br>
 In case of additional quesitons, email grader: thejaswin.kumaran@utdallas.edu